 The Registrar is authorized to approve the permanent exclusion of the semester's credits in cases where the student was unable to attend classes for one month or more due to unusual circumstances.
-All other cases must be approved by the Committee.
+The Committee must approve all other cases.